wp-plugins/bp-blog-author-link/readme.txt

 === BP Blog Author Link ===
 Contributors: wpmuguru
 Tags: buddypress, plugin, author, wpmu
-Requires at least: 2.7.1
+Requires at least: 3.0
-Tested up to: 2.8.1
+Tested up to: 3.0
-Stable tag: trunk
+Stable tag: 2.8.1

 This plugin changes the blog author links on a buddypress site to link to the author's buddypress member profile.